kubernetes-sigs/aws-load-balancer-controller/README.md

 ### Ingress Creation

 This section describes each step (circle) above.
+This example demonstrates satisfying 1 ingress resource.

 **[1]**: The controller watches for [ingress events](https://godoc.org/k8s.io/ingress/core/pkg/ingress#Controller) from the API server.
 When it finds ingress resources that satisfy its requirements, it begins the creation of AWS resources.

 **[2]**: An
-[ALB](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-applicationloadbalancer.html) (ELBv2) is created in AWS.
+[ALB](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-applicationloadbalancer.html) (ELBv2) is created in AWS for the new ingress resource.
 This ALB can be internet-facing or internal.
 You can also specify the subnets its created in using annotations.

 **[3]**: [Target Groups](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) are created in AWS for each unique Kubernetes service described in the ingress resource.